A Psychologist’s Extraordinary Journey into the Realms of Sub-Personalities, Spirits, and Past Lives

 The breakthrough came when Zinser was approached by Katharine Mackey, a secretary in his office, who channeled a spirit named Gerod through automatic writing.
 Gerod, it seemed, was interested in communicating with the psychologist.

 Zinser approached the suggestion of “meeting” Gerod with a cautious but curious mind, only to be astonished by the clinically useful information that Gerod provided.
 Gerod claimed the ability to see directly into the souls of Zinser’s clients, and provided very specific guidance on how to help each one.
 Equally important, Gerod sketched out a map of the human soul, its structure, and destiny, far wider than models provided by clinical psychology.

-What started out as an experiment turned into an amazing fourteen-year collaboration with more than 650 sessions between Gerod and Dr. Zinser.
+What started out as an experiment turned into an amazing fifteen-year collaboration with more than 650 sessions between Gerod and Dr. Zinser.
 These sessions enabled Zinser to breach the impasse, guiding his clients to integration at a much deeper, spiritual level.
 The collaboration also lead the author to a wider understanding of the soul’s structure and journey, explained in this book.

 Soul-Centered Healing is not a book about channeling, but about the importance of seeing our own psyche in a larger context.
 This compelling, mind-opening account — sure to be controversial — reveals the landscape of a larger psychic and spiritual reality, of which we are a part.